lbain/lucybain/source/blog/2017/02-08-react-js-when-to-rerender.html.md

 As you can see, we only want to re-render the Todo if the `title` or `done` attributes have changed.
 We don’t care if `unseen` has changed, so we don’t include it in `shouldComponentUpdate`.

-When React comes to render a Todo component it will first check for object equality using `===` as discussed above.
-Assuming the objects are different (as in, a different reference) React will check the `shouldComponentUpdate` on the Todo component.
+When React comes to render a Todo component (as triggered by the `setState`) it will first check if the state has changed (via the `props` or `state`).
+Assuming the state is different (which it will be because we made an explicit `setState` call) React will check the `shouldComponentUpdate` on the Todo component.
 React will evaluate if `shouldComponentUpdate` is true or false, and decide to render from there.

-With this updated code we can use `updateUnseenText` from above which replaces the object (thus creating a new reference) and still not trigger a re-render.
+With this updated code the `setState` will still be called every second, but the `render` will only happen on the initial load (or when the `title` or `done` properties change).
+You can see this happening [here](https://codepen.io/lbain/pen/qReraZ).

 *Seems like a lot of work to define all that...*